2023 Most Popular History Bachelor's Degree Schools in New Mexico

 Read full report on History at University of New Mexico - Main Campus

-A rank of #2 on this year’s list means New Mexico State University - Main Campus is a great place for history students working on their bachelor’s degree.
+The in-demand bachelor’s degree programs at New Mexico State University - Main Campus helped the school earn the #2 place on this year’s ranking of the most popular history schools in New Mexico.
 NMSU Main Campus is a large public school located in the medium-sized suburb of Las Cruces.

 Of the 19 students majoring in history at NMSU Main Campus, 58% are male and 42% are female.

-Out of the 6 schools in New Mexico that were part of this year’s ranking, Eastern New Mexico University - Main Campus landed the # 3 spot on the list.
-Located in the town of Portales, ENMU - Main Campus is a public school with a small student population.
+The in-demand bachelor’s degree programs at Eastern New Mexico University - Main Campus helped the school earn the #3 place on this year’s ranking of the most popular history schools in New Mexico.
+Located in the remote town of Portales, ENMU - Main Campus is a public college with a small student population.

 Of the 5 students majoring in history at ENMU - Main Campus, 40% are male and 60% are female.